Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 The quality that most greatly affects a diamond’s beauty is its Cut—which impacts how much light reflects through the diamond’s table to your eyes.
 White light reflection is referred to as brilliance and colored light reflection is called fire.

 Cubic zirconia contains no true brilliance or fire.
 It has a much lower refractive index—between 2.15 – 2.18, compared with 2.42 for diamonds.
 Light passes through cubic zirconia much differently—offering significantly less reflection back to the eye.
 By simply looking at the two gemstones under a light, you can tell the immense difference in light reflection.
-This stunning 0.8 Carat diamond ring, for example, will radiate more brilliance than any cubic zirconia—no matter the size.
+This stunning 0.8 Carat diamond ring from James Allen, for example, will radiate more brilliance than any cubic zirconia—no matter the size.

 Cubic zirconia also has a higher dispersion rate (between 0.058–0.066 compared with 0.044 of diamonds).
 The increased dispersion causes the CZ stone to have a “rainbow effect”—meaning it reflects too much colored light.
 The excess dispersion of light makes it easy to spot as a fake diamond.